skrey/yellow-extensions/source/help/en/how-to-adjust-content.md

 ## Markdown

 Markdown is a practical way to edit web pages.
 Open the file `content/1-home/page.md` in your favorite text editor.
 You'll see settings and text of the page.
-You can change `Title` and other [settings](how-to-adjust-system#settings) at the top of a page.
+You can change `Title` and other [page settings](how-to-adjust-system#page-settings) at the top of a page.
 Here's an example:

     ---
     Title: Home